 Replace your SIM card

 Few rare cases can also occur, like the SIM card you are using, which can be in a faulty state too; it might be broken or scratched, which makes it undetectable by phone system.
-In such a difficult situation, the only option you may go for is to replace your SIM card with a new one, and this can be possible by contacting the service provider of the respective network.
+In such a difficult situation, the only option you may go for is to replace your SIM card with a new cell phone plan, and this can be possible by contacting the service provider of the respective network.

 Contact Service providers